 Be Street Savvy

 I can’t say this enough, ‘Be Prepared.’
-Have with you the needed maps, guidebooks, phrasebooks and enough cash so you don’t have to rely on anyone for help.
-Every European city I’ve been to has a tourist office where you can get maps, directions, and information on lodging, restaurants, shopping, markets, transportation and sights to visit.
+Have with you the needed maps, guidebooks, phrasebooks, and enough cash so you don’t have to rely on anyone for help.
+Every European city I’ve been to has a tourist office where you can get maps, directions, and information on lodging, restaurants, shopping, markets, transportation, and sights to visit.

 Walk intentionally with your head up and look like you know where you’re going.
-Your gait and how your carry yourself shows just how confident you are or are not.
+Your gait and how you carry yourself shows just how confident you are or are not.
 If you happen to get lost or end up in an iffy neighborhood, ask another woman or a family for help.
 Or go into a restaurant or shop and ask for assistance.
 I got lost once and went into a gas station to ask for help, but no one would help me.
 So be aware that not all vendors are kind and helpful.
 Don’t panic though.
 In another village, I was unable to locate the tourism office, but a police officer showed me the way.
 If all else fails, the police will always assist you.

 Bear in mind that if you’re not fluent in their language, resign yourself to the fact that you won’t always know what’s going on, but there’s no need to get uptight.
 That being said, many people abroad know English, and they won’t mind translating for you.

 Also it very important to mention that if you need to get money from a cash machine, so do during the day when there are a lot of people around, and not in the evening.

 Firstly and importantly, stay in contact with family and friends back home.
 Let them know your detailed itinerary and if you’re on schedule.
 They’ll have peace of mind and you’ll feel connected.
 They’re lots of wifi cafe’s that you can use free of charge or you may consider using a communications app while traveling.